Welcome To Horley Town Council

 Court Lodge Playing Fields

-At the playing fields, there are five football pitches and a children’s playground, a cricket field and a basketball practice square.
+At the playing fields, there are five football pitches and a children’s playground and a basketball practice square.
 The football pitches are hired to local league teams on a regular weekly basis, but they are also available to book on a casual basis.
 Male and female changing facilities are provided.
 Contact Council for rates and availability.

 Town Council's Functions and Responsibilities